SteeltoeOSS/Documentation/api/v4/connectors/postgresql.md

 The `AddDbContext<TestContext>(options => options.UseNpgsql(Configuration));` method call configures the `TestContext` by using the configuration built by the application and adds the context to the service container.

 > This extension method will _NOT_ automatically configure an `IHealthContributor` to report the health of this database connection.
-The package Steeltoe.Connector.ConnectorCore provides an `IServiceCollection` extension method that will.
+The package Steeltoe.Connectors.ConnectorCore provides an `IServiceCollection` extension method that will.
 Directly add the health contributor with the code `services.AddPostgresHealthContributor(Configuration)`

 The following example shows how you would define the `DbContext`: